myitcv/gobin/README.md

 directory where the gobin command is run).
 The main module is given by go env GOMOD.
 Without this flag gobin effectively runs as a "global" tool.

-It is an error for a non-main package, a package pattern or a main package not part of a module to be provided as a package argument.
+It is an error for a non-main package to be provided as a package argument.

-To install a main package not part of a go module, use:

-	 GO111MODULE=off go get main_pkg

 ```
 <!-- END -->